 - Hollywood Horror House / Savage Intruder (1970) movie overview: In her final film, veteran Miriam Hopkins – as a Norma Desmond-like character – shows her star charisma remained undiminished.
 Unfortunately, this cheaply made B wasn’t the right vehicle for her.

 Hollywood Horror House / Savage Intruder movie overview: Early 1930s Paramount star Miriam Hopkins as late 1960s Norma Desmond of Sunset Blvd.

-Savage Intruder was shot in 1970 but (briefly) released in 1974, and is also known as either Hollywood Horror House (the video edition) or The Comeback (its production title).
+Savage Intruder was shot in 1970 but (briefly) released in 1974, and is also known as either Hollywood Horror House (the home video/DVD edition) or The Comeback (its production title).

 The film stars Miriam Hopkins, in her last big-screen role, as a drunken, washed-up Norma Desmond-ish movie queen living in a decaying mansion in the Hollywood Hills, watching her old movies while referring to herself in the third person.

 John David Garfield (John Garfield’s son) plays the young psychopath who seduces her.
 Gale Sondergaard plays the mysterious housekeeper, Lez (that is her name), who is justifiably suspicious of the nurse (Garfield) hired to take care of the ailing ex-star.
 Minta Durfee – formerly, Mrs. Roscoe ‘Fatty’ Arbuckle – has a brief role in the film, too.